About the SMMC Motorsport Medical Group

 FY1 and FY2 doctors may not act as "medical officers" at an event.
 Trainees beyond FY2 must ensure that the Approved Practice Setting restriction has been removed from their licence by the GMC.

-Students can join Rescue teams as trainees and work towards a full Rescue licence.
+Student medics / student paramedics can join Rescue teams as trainees and work towards a full Rescue licence.
 You will be working alongside medics and other rescue crew so will gain experience and many transferable skills.
 You can find out more about Rescue Teams at smmc.org.uk/rescue

 Motorsport medicine: a job in the fast lane!